 There is no denying that hunting down vinyl records is fun.
 You then have that intimate tactile control over the music which cannot be replicated.
 This is why many DJs choose this setup.
 Learning to scratch and beatmatch on turntables is very challenging but at the same time extremely rewarding.
 Once you have mastered the skills on turntables it will be very easy to apply those same skills to any other type of DJ setup.

-As a beginner DJ, this can be a daunting prospect.
+This type of DJ equipment for beginners can be a daunting prospect.
 The process of mixing is manual.
 It requires you to start the record at the right time and beatmatch the two vinyl records so that they are in sync.
 Additionally, it can take a lot of time (and a lot of money!) to build a solid collection of vinyl records.
 If budget is a concern this may not be the best option for you.
 This setup will also demand a fair bit of space as you will need the adequate storage for your vinyl records.

 While turntables are considered old-school this type of DJ setup has also benefited from technology.
 You can now connect your equipment to your computer or laptop via an audio interface.
 This allows you to take advantage of modern DJ software that has been specially tailored towards the vinyl enthusiast.
 Keep in mind this is an added expense.

 If you have the time and motivation to learn DJing from the ground up a turntable DJ setup is a great choice.
 If you’re on a tight budget and you would prefer to use CDs or digital files this setup will not be a good choice.